yoggys/map-circles-extension/README.md

 ## Feedback and Support

-For questions, feedback, or technical assistance, please reach out to us through the issues on our GitHub repository.
+For questions, feedback, or technical assistance, please reach out to us through the issues on our [GitHub repository](https://github.com/yoggys/map-circles-extension).
 We hope it enhances your map adventures and enhances your exploration and visualization experience!

+Plugin created at the request of [@graf](https://www.youtube.com/user/I360FlipStuff).